-For example, you can enable global low-level SQL tracing for all users by executing this statement:

-EXECUTE FUNCTION task("set sql tracing on", 1000, 1,"low","global");
+The following example enables global low-level SQL tracing for all users: EXECUTE FUNCTION task("set sql tracing on", 1000, 1, "low", "global");

-If another a new user logs onto the system after your statement runs, you can enable tracing for the new user.
-See "Enabling SQL History Tracing for a Particular User" on page 32-5.
+If a new user logs on to the system after your statement runs, you can enable tracing for the new user.
+See "Enable SQL tracing" on page 29-4.

-For more information on defining admin() and task() functions, see the IBM Informix Guide to SQL: Syntax.
+For more information about the task() and admin() functions, see the IBM Informix Guide to SQL: Syntax.

-Part 7.
+Part 8.
 Appendixes